Saptarshi-Bandopadhyay/UnoViz/README.md

 Or the model can be trained again with some tinkering or modification.

-Images with faces can be added using the file upload option for recognition.
+For recognition of faces other than the ones already given( imgs of me and some peers :)  ), images with faces can be added using the file upload option in the website.
-The name for the images should be in the format "name.jpg"
+The name for the images should be in the format "name.jpg".

 ## Data preparation
 The siamese network has been trained on the lfw-dataset for achieving one-shot learning.
 The lfw-dataset has not been included in this repository due to size constraints.
-It can be added to the artifacts directory if the model is going to be trained again
+It can be added to the artifacts directory if the model is going to be trained again.

 ## Model architecture
 Will be added soon